 ARTICLE 14.
 Cancellation

-The Member can, at any time, request the full cancellation of their Membership by sending a registered letter to Customer Services with return receipt requested.
-The Member must give their contract references: full contact details, Member Account number and number(s) of the Card(s) returned.
-When the cancellation request is received, the Issuing Company will send a cancellation confirmation e-mail (it is recommended that a copy of this confirmation is retained), and will cancel the Card(s) of the Member's Account and the Beneficiaries of the Account will no longer be able to benefit from the advantages of the Card(s) unless they register for a new membership.
+The Subscriber can, at any time, request the full cancellation of their Subscription by sending a registered letter to Customer Services with return receipt requested.
+The Subscriber must give their contract references: full contact details, Subscriber Account number and number(s) of the Card(s) returned.
+When the cancellation request is received, the Issuing Company will send a cancellation confirmation e-mail (it is recommended that a copy of this confirmation is retained), and will cancel the Card(s) of the Subscriber's Account and the Beneficiaries of the Account will no longer be able to benefit from the advantages of the Card(s) unless they register for a new Subscription.

-If the Member cancels their Membership, the Member does not have the right to any reimbursement or indemnities.
-A confirmation will be sent to the Member by e-mail.
-Any skiing days used after the cancellation date as defined above, are due by the Member.
+If the Subscriber cancels their Subscription, the Subscriber does not have the right to any reimbursement or indemnities.
+A confirmation will be sent to the Subscriber by e-mail.
+Any skiing days used after the cancellation date as defined above, are due by the Subscriber.

 14.2 Cancellation by the Issuing Company

-The Issuing Company retains the right to cancel in full the Membership(s) before the renewal date and the Card(s) if the Member and/or one of the Beneficiaries of the Member's Account does not respect one of the obligations to which they are liable under the terms of these general conditions of Membership and/or the general terms and conditions of Sale and Use of the operators' ski lifts, in particular in the case of:
+The Issuing Company retains the right to cancel in full the Subscription(s) before the renewal date and the Card(s) if the Subscriber and/or one of the Beneficiaries of the Subscriber's Account does not respect one of the obligations to which they are liable under the terms of these general conditions of Subscription and/or the general terms and conditions of use of the operators' ski lifts, in particular in the case of:

-And as such, without the Member being able to request any form of reimbursement, even partial, or any form of damages for this prejudice.
+And as such, without the Subscriber being able to request any form of reimbursement, even partial, or any form of damages for this prejudice.

-Operators reserve the right to refuse any Membership of a Member who has already been subject to a cancellation by one of the five Operators.
+Operators reserve the right to refuse any Subscription of a Subscriber who has already been subject to a cancellation by one of the five Operators.

-The Member and/the Beneficiaries will be informed by e-mail that their card has been invalidated and informed of the reasons for this invalidation.
+The Subscriber and/The Beneficiaries will be informed by e-mail that their Card has been invalidated and informed of the reasons for this invalidation.

 ARTICLE 15.
 Results of the cancellation